 Tributaries, begun in 1957 as the Blackbook, is the campus literary magazine and creative arts journal.
-Published each semester, it welcomes all University students to submit their poetry, prose, artwork, original music, and spoken word recordings for the print journal and its online companion, available at http://www.iwu.edu/~tribut.
-In addition to publishing a semester magazine, Tributaries also hosts Tongue & Ink, an annual undergraduate creative writing conference for area University students, as well as a number of renowned guest speakers and IWU student readings.
+Published each semester, it welcomes all University students to submit their poetry, prose, artwork, original music, and spoken word recordings for the print journal and its online companion, available at www.iwu.edu/english/publications.